applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 ## Heuristic algorithms <link src="mUArdw"/>

 As mentioned above, it just takes too long to search individual query sequences against a large database.
 This problem also isn't going away anytime soon.
-While computers are getting faster (or cheaper), the size of our sequences collections are getting bigger because sequencing is getting cheaper.
+While computers are getting faster (or cheaper), the sizes of our sequence collections are getting bigger because sequencing is getting cheaper.
 In fact, many people think that obtaining DNA sequences is getting cheaper faster than computers are getting cheaper.
-As our number of query sequences increases because we are able to obtain more for the same amount of money, or the size of our reference databases increases (because we're continuously obtaining more sequence data) this will increasing become a problem.
+As our number of query sequences increases because we are able to obtain more for the same amount of money, or the size of our reference databases increases (because we're continuously obtaining more sequence data) this will increasing become a bigger problem.
 Figures 1 and 2, respectively, illustrate that these are both real-world issues.
-Notice that the axes in these boths are on a log scale in both cases.
+Notice that the axes are on a log scale in both cases.

 ```python
 >>> IPython.display.IFrame(width="600", height="394", src="https://docs.google.com/spreadsheets/d/1vUkUuZsRlLW5U05rXXUn8B2sDYwShkClRMGa8Wiu6bc/pubchart?oid=1844125885&amp;format=interactive")